weavedb/roidjs/README.md

 ## Quick Guide

-React components are sandboxed and have no access to shared global states, which makes it extra hard to build large-scale app.
+React components are sandboxed and have no access to shared global states, which makes it extra hard to build large-scale apps.
 In most cases, setting up some heavy state management system such as [Redux](https://redux.js.org/) and [RxJS](https://rxjs.dev/) is necessary.

 RoidJS removes such cumbersome setups and simply lets you inject global states into components.